-Hassan Nor’s drawings depict a utopian vision showing peace and abundance from his memories of home, and also occasionally the tragedies and struggles that he remembers as well.
-He draws on life events including his journey to America, and his new life here.
-His romantic vision shows men and women in relationships and families; often he has a story to tell along with the drawing.
+Hassan Nor’s drawings depict a utopian vision showing peace and abundance from his memories of home, Jubbaland, Somalia, growing up in the 1940’s and ‘50’s.
+He also memorializes the tragedies and struggles that he remembers as well.
+Drawing on life events including his nomadic life back home, his journey to America and his new life here, his jewel-colored drawings resonate with the captivating voice of his storytelling — fascinating; both urgent and romantic.

-I met Adeer (Uncle) Nor in 2013 through his daughter, Farhiyo.
-The meeting was arranged by her neighbor, who realized my long-standing engagement with the Somali community in Minneapolis through her work in public health and the arts.
-Nor and I had many meetings to discuss art and work toward his first public exhibitions of his drawings -- with the assistance of interpreters, including his daughter and mutual bi-lingual friends from the community.
+I met Adeer (Uncle) Nor in 2013 through his daughter, Farhiyo and her neighbor, Gerry, in Minneapolis.
+Subsequently, Adeer Nor and I met over several years to collaborate and bring his work to a wider audience.
+I was honored to bring his work into several public exhibitions -- with the assistance of interpreters, including his daughter and several bi-lingual friends from the community.

-I introduced the art of Hassan Nor to Wing Young Huie, who then offered some space in his gallery for an evening to show his work to the public.
-This evening was in June, 2016; a family affair where Farhiyo prepared beautiful and abundant Somali food, and his granddaughter, Aisha, read her poetry.
+The introduction of the drawings of Adeer Nor to Wing Young Huie led to this one-night event to show his work to the public.
+The evening was in June, 2016; a family affair where Farhiyo generously prepared beautiful and abundant Somali food, and his granddaughter, Aisha, read her poetry.

-Also at this event, Somali-Swedish writer, Awes Osman, read in English and Somali from his latest novel.
+Also at this event, Somali-Swedish author, Awes Osman, read in English and Somali from his latest novel.

-Thanks to Farhiyo, Awes Osman, Halwa Hussein, and Ahmed Ismail Yusuf for their assistance interpreting to help create the event.
+Thanks to Farhiyo, Awes Osman, Halwa Hussein, and Ahmed Ismail Yusuf for their assistance interpreting and their support of Adeer Nor.